David J. Gibson (Executive Editor)

 Charlie D. Canham (Institute of Ecosystem Studies, USA)

-David Coomes (University of Cambridge, UK)
+Jane Catford (University of Southampton, UK)

 Hans J.H.C.
 Cornelissen (Free University, The Netherlands)